revelc/pyaccumulo/README.md

 ## Usage Examples

-Run these once before running any of the examples.
-Note the examples assume the proxy server is running on TCP port 50096 of localhost
+Run these commands once before running any of the examples.

     git clone git@github.com:accumulo/pyaccumulo.git
     cd pyaccumulo
+    vi settings.py # change these settings to match your proxy HOST/PORT and USER/PASSWORD
     export PYTHONPATH="."

 ### Example of simple ingest and scanning